 Day 2 afternoon | sunset at san Cristobal hill

-The medium-level hike up San Cristobal Hill while not difficult, is super rewarding and should be on the top of your list of things to do in Santiago Chile.
+The medium-level hike up San Cristobal Hill while not difficult is super rewarding and should be on the top of your list of top things to do in Santiago Chile.
 At the top you’re greeted by a large statue of Mary and an area where the locals pray, not to mention stunning views.
 A trip at sunset to overlook Santiago as it starts winding up for the evening is well worth it.
+And is one of the top things to see in Santiago Chile.

 QUICK FACTS: COST: Free | TIME NEEDED: 2+ hours | VERDICT: Great for some exercise and views.

-all over the things to do in santiago chile?
+all over the cool things to do in santiago chile?
 Check these out!

 like it? pin it!